Please see International Student Handbook and Information for More information and enrolment details

 The Board guarantees a refund of unspent International School Fees, in the unlikely event of the school not being able to deliver its normal programme.
 The guarantee lasts until the tuition has been provided.

-This policy is in keeping with the Code of Practice for the Pastoral care of International Students.
+This policy is in keeping with the Education (Pastoral Care of International Students) Code of Practice 2016.

 Disputes and Complaints